 St. Peter’s Basilica, The Vatican Museums and the Sistine Chapel

-If you would rather avoid the crowds, head out no later than 7:00 am to go on an early tour of the Vatican.
+If you would rather avoid the crowds, head out no later than 7:00 am to go on an early tour of the Vatican – it’s one of the very few early starts you’ll have in your week in Rome.
 If you do this, you’ll be done no later than 12:00 pm, meaning that you’ll have the rest of the day to just relax.

 The Vatican Museums and Sistine Chapel officially open to the public at 9:00 AM, while St. Peter’s Basilica opens at 7:00 AM and St. Peter’s Basilica Dome at 7:30.
 Please note that the lines to get into the Vatican Museums start forming as early as 7:30 AM.